Order Branded Product

 Products bearing the Pacific University logo are a great tool for building brand recognition and for growing the Boxer Spirit.

-You can create your own branded products in the Boxer Nation Store, which includes:
+You can purchased branded products in the Boxer Nation Store.

 If you haven’t found what you are looking for, contact Marketing & Communications for more detail on other standard branded items, such as pens, water bottles, and cups.
 We can provide artwork for these items.